mcamardo/HITLO_Symmetry/docs/workflow.md

 1. UI shows the next `(R, L₀)` to set. **Read these carefully** — they're in meters.
 2. Physically adjust the exoskeleton to those values.
 3. In LabRecorder, click **Start**.
-4. Participant walks for the trial duration (60 s default).
+4. Participant walks for the trial duration (90 s default).
 5. Click **Stop** in LabRecorder.
 6. Click **Analyze Trial** in the UI.
 7. Review the QC plot.
 If warnings appear (red 🚨 banners), pause and investigate before accepting the trial.
 8. The BO will automatically suggest the next `(R, L₀)`.

-## Between trials

-Give the participant 30-60 seconds of rest.
-For older or more fatigued participants, allow longer.

 ## End of session